swilgosz/hanamimastery/data/articles/sequel-over-activerecord.md

 ![Confident design in UI](/images/articles/sequel-over-activerecord/confident-design.png)

-You can guess what will happen fi you'll click it, no?
+You can guess what will happen if you'll click it, no?

 Confident design covers all kinds of components behavior, looks, etc. **When a user sees something and can use it without thinking, it's a good confident design**.